-Stop using albuterol and ipratropium and call your doctor at once if you have any of these serious side effects:
+Stop using albuterol and ipratropium and call your doctor at once if you have a serious side effect such as:

 - swelling of your ankles or feet;

-- vision problems, eye pain, or seeing halos around lights;
+- eye pain, or seeing halos around lights;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Read the Duoneb (ipratropium bromide and albuterol sulfate) Side Effects Center for a complete guide to possible side effects

 What is the most important information I should know about albuterol and ipratropium inhalation (Duoneb)?

 You should not use this medication if you are allergic to albuterol (Proventil, Ventolin), ipratropium (Atrovent), or atropine (Atreza, Lomotil, Vi-Atro, Sal-Tropine).
 Do not use Combivent if you are allergic to soybeans, peanuts, or other food products that contain soya lecithin.